The64thGamer/cheeseepedia/content/rrcgqofsom0rr7p4/content.md

 ***Chuck E. Cheese Pineville Grand Re-Opening Show*** is the showtape released on July 26, 2024, to play exclusively for Pinevilles Grand Re-Opening event.
 The show features a variety of songs released from 2014-2023.
 This show features no intermissions and would play six segments on repeat from around 5:00pm-7:00pm.
-After 7:00 {{< wiki-link "Chuck E. Cheese Evergreen Show 2024 (July Update) 3-Stage Legacy" >}} would begin playing.
+After 7:00 [Chuck E. Cheese Evergreen Show 2024 (July Update) 3-Stage Legacy] would begin playing.

 ## Show List